The latest information on portable batteries, now essential for hikers

 - Fast charging of the battery itself

-- Comes with LED light
+- With LED light

-- It's a bit heavy
+- Slightly heavy

-- A little expensive
+- Slightly expensive

-Recommended 3: Tama Electronics Coleman CLM-TLP122UCAZ
+Recommendation 3: Tama Electronics Coleman CLM-TLP122UCAZ

 Favorite points

-- Thin and lightweight compact
+- Thin, lightweight and compact

-- IP67 waterproof and dustproof (slightly resistant to impact)
+- IP67 waterproof and dustproof (fairly shock-resistant)

-- Carabiner and carabiner hole included
+- Includes carabiner and carabiner hole

-- Comes with LED light
+- With LED light

 - Few terminals (USB A x 1, USB C x 1)

-- The temperature range supported is slightly narrower (5℃~35℃)
+- The temperature range is slightly narrow (5℃~35℃)

 Favorite points